omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - remove_coaches_from_athlets.html
 - request_list.html

-## functionality completed on 9/26/19
+## functionality completed on 9/28/19
-- removed blank=True, null=True from last_time_hidden_date_was_checked. now always has at least date of yesterday when created
-- styled registration templates
-- fixed span margin issue on signup template
+- create result for strength program 531 lp nsuns now reschedules the instance as well as increases the training max and the workouts weights for the next session.

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.